k-kahora/Maml/README.md

 - First class functons
 - Closusers, (Inteprted only)

+## DELETE ME
+Priority, having weird issues with functions not compiling with multiple statments inside.
+In addition checked back in on the interprter and it could not compile function with no arguments due to a List.hd error!!

 ## In Progress

 This is designed to be a learning language, so I want the compiler to be able to output a well structured Abstract Syntax Tree, Easy to read bytecode and a visual way to see the program walk the ast or bytecode.